sdkNarkos/simple-cache/README.md

 Developed by Narkos

 > This project is lightweight, easy to integrate, and can serve as a base for a distributed caching system.

+## Disclaimer of Liability

+This software is provided "as is", without warranty of any kind.
+The author cannot be held liable for any direct or indirect damages resulting from its use.

 # FRENCH